davidkm123/retool-wysiwyg-editor/README.md

 To use the editor in your Retool project, simply add the `HtmlEditor` or `MarkdownEditor` component to your canvas.

 Access the components current value by using the `value` property.
-Set the value in the components `value` field within the components settings.
+Set the value in the components `Default value` field within the components settings.

+You can also set the `Placeholder` property in the components settings to customize the placeholder text.
+NOTE: you will need to refresh the page for the placeholder to update.

 ## License